FRC-2928/FRC-Programmer-Training/docs/RoboRIO/motorControl.md

     public static final SimpleMotorFeedforward kFeedForward =
         new SimpleMotorFeedforward(ksVolts, kvVoltSecondsPerMeter, kaVoltSecondsSquaredPerMeter);

 Since the TalonFX/SRX controllers work in encoder ticks, we'll also need to convert the velocity in  meters per second to encoder ticks per second.
 The following functions facilitate this conversion.
-Notice, that the drivetrain wheel diameters and gearing are brought into this calculation.
+Notice, that the drivetrain's wheel diameter and gearing are brought into this calculation.

     public double metersToWheelRotations(double metersPerSecond) {
         return metersPerSecond / (DrivetrainConstants.kWheelDiameterMeters * Math.PI);